By Apollo 24|7, Published on- 28 December 2022 & Updated on - 29 December 2022

 If HIV is not treated, it can progress to AIDS.
 The symptoms of AIDS can be severe, and it is a life-threatening condition.
 Individuals with AIDS can only live up to three years.

 Other than AIDS, the infection can take advantage of the weakened immune system.
 This leads to cancer, neurological disorders, and other infections.
-Individuals may experience diarrhea, loss of appetite, pain in the abdomen, weakness and fever.
+Individuals may experience diarrhoea, loss of appetite, pain in the abdomen, weakness and fever.

 Neurological problems like confusion, forgetfulness, depression, anxiety and difficulty walking become common.